matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 ## Inductive types

-Natural numbers can be implemented as an inductive type using [Peano's axiomatization](https://en.wikipedia.org/wiki/Peano_axioms).
+Natural numbers can be implemented as an inductive type using [Peano's axiomatization][Peano].

 ```haskell
 inductive Nat :=